Why rent a car?

 Now that you’ve got a car and are familiar with the road signs, understand that in many places, you may be the only person following them.
 In many parts of the country, people drove at incredible rates of speed, far above the posted limits.

 Most drivers following the limits will stick to the right side of the road, hugging the shoulder, to allow those in a hurry to pass with ease.
-However, there have been several occasions during our time when an impatient driver would pass us on the left, which comes as a bit of a shock when you’re keeping to that side to allow passing on the right…
+However, there have been several occasions during our time when an impatient driver would pass us on the right, which comes as a bit of a shock when you’re keeping to that side to allow passing on the left…

 And if you are someone with a heavy foot, understand that police radar traps are very common across Romania.
 People are pulled over all the time – usually when speed limits drop upon entering a town.